 That’s why the internet (and the telephone before that) is such a BIG thing.
 Because it is not so much a tool to visit Facebook.com as it is TNT to blow up firms that count on a customer without all the facts.
 Here is the brilliant Onion.com that captures the zeitgeist.

-If you business and the model it is based on is POSITIVELY impacted by the decrease in Information asymmetry then I think in the long run you will be OK. way better than the firm across the road that is counting on a ignorant customer.Because ‘I don’t know’ is a dying customer breed and phrase.
+If you business and the model it is based on is POSITIVELY impacted by the decrease in Information asymmetry then I think in the long run you will be OK. way better than the firm across the road that is counting on a ignorant customer.Because ‘I don’t know about my options’ is a dying customer breed and phrase.